 Next, you’ll need to consider your cheese range.
 According to Gemma Williams of The Little Cheesemonger, who has been selling cheese for 15 years, balance is key.
 “You need to have a good, even range so not too heavy on the Cheddar cheese and not too heavy on the Blue cheese.”

 She also suggests new mongers stock their shops with some of the “easy sellers - the stuff that everybody likes”.
 Gemma says, “That’s your bread and butter, and then as time goes on and you get more confident, you can stretch out into the lesser-known ones.”

-You will also have to decide what your emphasis is as a cheesemonger: “Raw milk, farmhouse, local, or just more convenience/weekly cheese shop - although I’d argue that the supermarkets have that last category tied up pretty well,” Andy says.
+You will also have to decide what your emphasis is as a cheesemonger.
+Which types of cheeses will you be selling?
+A wide range or a curated selection?
+“Raw milk, farmhouse, local, or just more convenience/weekly cheese shop – although I’d argue that the supermarkets have that last category tied up pretty well,” Andy says.
 “Whatever it is, write it down and stick to it when sourcing your lines; that is what you want to be, so try to make sure it shows through.”

 Then, you’ll need to promote the USP of your artisan cheese business.
 “If it is local, shout about it.
 If it is raw milk or farmhouse then make it clear so the prospective customers know why you’re different.”

 Andy believes that a good cheese professional doesn’t need many cheeses.
 “As long as you have a good range across the cheese types and they are high quality, then you can have low numbers.
 We started with just 15.
 The key thing is when you don’t have what the customer wants, don’t rush to get it in, try and learn what it is and what they are after, and give them a taste of what you do which is similar.”